gaelcolas/SharedDScConfig/README.md

 The intent is to have a more familiar structure to standard PowerShell modules.
 Not only this would help user adoption by reducing the bar of entry, it would allow Build tools, tasks and scripts to be more standardized and re-usable.

-- Allow direct re-use in Production (no copy-paste/modification of DSC Config or data)()
+- Allow direct re-use in Production (no copy-paste/modification of DSC Config or data)
 - Declare Dependencies in Module Manifest for Pulling requirements from gallery
 - Reduce bar of entry with familiar scaffolding
-- Embed test/default Configuration Data
+- Embed default Configuration Data
 - Be CI/CD tool independant
 - Support test-kitchen model (i.e. module injection, Test Suite)
 - De-Clutter module once published to Gallery (i.e. Removing .Build files)